 Anko van der Werff has been CEO of Avianca since 2019.
 He was previously with Aeromexico as executive and commercial VP for five years.
 Earlier in his career he was SVP at Qatar Airways and also led Air France-KLM’s commercial strategy in the British Isles and the Nordics.
-Read part one of the interview here.

 How have you reshaped your network because of COVID-19?